Five takeaways from the US Super Tuesday primary races

 Protest vote against Biden spreads

 Super Tuesday has likewise forced Biden to confront the vulnerabilities in his campaign.
-A protest campaign that largely started in Michigan continued to exert influence over the day’s races.
+A protest campaign that started largely in Michigan continued to exert influence over the day’s races.

-In last month’s Michigan primary, grassroots movements emerged, calling on voters to choose the “uncommitted” option on their ballot instead of Biden, as a rebuke to his stance on Israel’s war in Gaza.
+In last month’s Michigan primary, grassroots movements called on voters to choose the “uncommitted” option on their ballot instead of Biden, as a rebuke to his stance on Israel’s war in Gaza.

-Biden has touted his “rock-solid” support for Israel, even as its military offensive in the Palestinian enclave has elicited concerns about the “risk of genocide”.
+Biden has long touted his “rock-solid” support for Israel, even as its military offensive in the Palestinian enclave elicited concerns about the risk of genocide and famine.
 More than 30,000 Palestinians have died in Israel’s military campaign so far.

 The “uncommitted” movement ultimately pulled an estimated 101,000 votes in the Michigan primary – or approximately 13 percent of the total ballots cast.

 The push to vote “uncommitted” remained strong on Super Tuesday.
 That was particularly apparent in Minnesota, a key swing state in the Midwest.
-Early results showed that “uncommitted” was in second place in that state’s Democratic primary, with 19 percent of the vote.
+Early results showed that “uncommitted” was in second place in that state’s Democratic primary, with nearly 20 percent of the vote.

 That could spell trouble for Biden in the general elections, as he faces drooping poll numbers – and a tight race against his likely opponent Trump.